Freder-chen/ReasonGenRM/ReasonGenRM/README.md

 ##### Exp.
 1: Do Models Prefer Different Reasoning Chains?

-The following results were obtained by applying different models to the same reasoning data to compute $R^*$:
+The following results were obtained by applying different models to the same reasoning data to compute $R^\star$:

 | Model            | Unique $R$      | Repeated $R$ |
 | :--------------: | :-------------: | :----------: |